adfoucart/deephisto/README.md

 * Artefact detection in whole-slide imaging
 * Effects of annotation imperfections on segmentation methods (SNOW)
 * Analysis of multi-expert annotations using the Gleason2019 dataset
+* Analysis of digital pathology challenge evaluation metrics

 Research blog: https://adfoucart.be/research

 ## Publications

+Foucart, A., Debeir, O., & Decaestecker, C.<br />
+Processing multi-expert annotations in digital pathology: a study of the Gleason2019 challenge.<br />
+17th International Symposium on Medical Information Processing and Analysis (SIPAIM 2021)<br />
+Accepted to the conference, awaiting publication.

 Foucart, A., Debeir, O., & Decaestecker, C.<br />
 Snow Supervision in Digital Pathology: Managing Imperfect Annotations for Segmentation in Deep Learning<br />